 In order for the models to compile you will need to make sure you add a reference to System.web:

 You will also need to make sure both Nuget packages, Umbraco.Core and Umbraco.ModelsBuilder are installed on the project:

 In your main web.config remove the existing model builder settings:

 Within your Umbraco backend, go to the 'developer' section, click on the 'Models Builder' tab.

-Now in your models class library, ensure the show hidden files options is selected. and click the reload button.
+Now in your models class library, ensure the show hidden file option is selected then click the reload button.
 You should see a lot of class files with a .generated.cs extension.
 Add these to your project: